 Their tongue, which would be of appropriate size for a long face, is too big for their shortened head and obstruct the mouth and throat further.

 Brachycephalic dogs compensate their malformations by “pulling” harder when they breathe in, which creates strong negative pressures in their throat, neck and chest, which in turn eventually cause secondary respiratory and digestive diseases.
 This is one of the reasons why brachycephalic dogs frequently regurgitate or vomit.
 Nearly all dogs suffering from airway obstruction secondary to BOAS have oesophageal or gastric lesions on endoscopy, whether they show digestive clinical signs or not.

 How can I tell if my dog suffers from Brachycephalic Syndrome?

-BS impacts on all aspects of a brachycephalic dog’s life.
-Their sleep, for instance, is frequently of poor quality, similar to sleep apnea in humans: dogs tend to choke when they fall into sleep, which wakes them up, until they snooze again and so on.
-Many brachycephalic dogs are consequently chronically sleep deprived.
+BOAS impacts on all aspects of a brachycephalic dog’s life.
+Their sleep, for instance, is frequently of poor quality, similar to sleep apnea in humans: dogs tend to choke when they fall into sleep, which wakes them up until they snooze again and so on.
+Many brachycephalic dogs are consequently chronically sleep-deprived.

-If your dog is brachycephalic, you should seek a professional opinion to determine whether he or she would benefit from being treated for BS.
+If your dog is brachycephalic, you should seek a professional opinion to determine whether he or she would benefit from being treated for BOAS.